 “Youthful Judy Garland who crashed the portals to film stardom last year steals the show in MGM’s ‘Everybody Sing’ … She is able to do this moving along in fast company … We hand the laurels to little Garland” – Robert G. Tucker, “The Indianapolis Star” review, 1938

 March 5, 1934: The first of a three-night engagement for “The Gumm Sisters” (Judy and her sisters) at the Liberty Theater in Lewiston, Idaho.
 They were billed as “Radio’s Sweethearts.”
 This was the end of the family’s tour of the West Coast although on the way home they stopped and played a couple of engagements in San Francisco, California.

-March 5, 1936: Judy is mentioned in Louella Parsons’s column about a recent MGM party.
+March 5, 1936: Judy was mentioned in Louella Parsons’s column about a recent MGM party.
 Parsons noted that one of the highlights was Judy who was “called back again and again.”
-At this point, Judy had only been at the studio for less than six months and had yet to make a film.
+At this point, Judy had been at the studio for less than six months and had yet to make a film.
 The studio kept her occupied, if not terribly busy, with various parties and appearances in some nightclubs (even though she was only 13 years old!) and with her vocal lessons with mentor Roger Edens.

 The photo above right: From Judy’s very first studio portrait session, November 6, 1935.
 The studio tried to make her seem even more precocious than she was by claiming she was 12 years old.

-March 5, 1937: The first noted day of Judy’s first work on her first MGM feature, Broadway Melody of 1938.
+March 5, 1937: The first day of Judy’s work on her first MGM feature, Broadway Melody of 1938.
 Judy pre-recorded “Everybody Sing” with Sophie Tucker, Barnett Parker, J.D.
 Jewkes, and the MGM Studio Orchestra and Chorus.
 The Daily Music Report sheets that I have for the film are missing this day’s recording session.